learningequality/kolibri-design-system/README.md

 For example, given that you have `./kolibri` and `./kolibri-design-system` folders with their respective local repositories:

-First, remove the reference to `kolibri-design-system` from `./kolibri/core/package.json` which points at the online repo.
-Next,

 ```bash
 # change to the KDS repo and add it to yarn's local package registry
 cd ./kolibri-design-system